 The Advanced Networks Research Lab (ANRL) aims to address various challenges in the use of wired and wireless networks.

-SCM is a multi-campus school offering courses in Information Technology, Computer Science, Games Programming, and Mathematics and Statistics, in both on-campus and online modes.
+The School of Computing, Mathematics and Engineering is a multi-campus school offering courses in Information Technology, Computer Science, Games Programming, and Mathematics and Statistics, in both on-campus and online modes and Engineering on-campus.
 It boasts an excellent research record with a focus on applied research in emerging areas of Cyber Security, Artificial Intelligence, Data Mining, e-Health, Image Processing, ICT Security, Applied Mathematics and Statistics.